Home (Site Contents)

 http://www.mla.org

 The official website for another member of the Style Manual Big Three, the Modern Language Association, that publishes manuals for student papers and scholarly publishing.
 The website primarily promotes the publications, with no actual formatting information, with one exception.
-The FAQs page offers quick answers to 12 most frequently asked questions.

 http://www.press.uchicago.edu